 Documented Asbestos Litigation

-According to publicly filed asbestos litigation records (reviewed via CourtListener/RECAP), Gulf Belting & Gasket has been named as a defendant in 200+ documented asbestos dockets filed between 1999 and 2015 — concentrated in the federal asbestos multidistrict litigation (In re: Asbestos Products Liability Litigation, MDL 875, E.D.
+According to publicly filed asbestos litigation records (reviewed via CourtListener/RECAP), Gulf Belting & Gasket has been named as a defendant in 300+ documented asbestos dockets filed between 1999 and 2015 — concentrated in the federal asbestos multidistrict litigation (In re: Asbestos Products Liability Litigation, MDL 875, E.D.
 Pennsylvania) and other U.S. district courts.
-Plaintiffs in these cases have alleged exposure to asbestos-containing products or materials associated with Gulf Belting & Gasket or its predecessors.
+Plaintiffs allege that Gulf Belting & Gasket manufactured or supplied asbestos-containing products — New Orleans fabricator/distributor of industrial gaskets and belting, including asbestos-containing gaskets/sheet — and that workers were exposed while handling or working around them.

 Companies Frequently Named Alongside Gulf Belting & Gasket

-In these publicly filed cases, Gulf Belting & Gasket is most often named as a co-defendant alongside General Electric, Anchor Packing, Garlock, Crossfield Products, Congoleum, A.W.
-Chesterton, John Crane, Standard Equipment.
-Multi-defendant asbestos suits are typical — plaintiffs name the range of manufacturers whose asbestos-containing products they allege they encountered across an industrial work history.
+In these publicly filed cases, Gulf Belting & Gasket is most often named as a co-defendant alongside General Electric, Crossfield Products, Anchor Packing, Garlock, John Crane, A.W.
+Chesterton, Congoleum, Zurn Industries — reflecting the multi-defendant nature of asbestos litigation, in which plaintiffs name the range of companies connected to their exposure history.

 Occupational Exposure and Asbestos Disease

-Asbestos exposure is associated with mesothelioma, asbestosis, and asbestos-related lung cancer, typically after a latency period of two to five decades between exposure and diagnosis.
-Workers in industrial trades — including maintenance, construction, shipyard, power generation, and manufacturing settings — are among those most frequently represented in asbestos litigation.
+Asbestos exposure is associated with mesothelioma, asbestosis, and asbestos-related lung cancer, typically after a latency period of two to five decades.
+Workers in industrial trades — maintenance, construction, shipyard, power generation, and manufacturing — are among those most frequently represented in asbestos litigation.

 The litigation record above reflects allegations from publicly filed asbestos cases; these are plaintiff allegations, not findings of fact, and liability is determined case by case.
 An attorney experienced in asbestos litigation can evaluate whether a specific work and exposure history supports a claim involving Gulf Belting & Gasket.